brandur/sorg/content/articles/soft-deletion.md

 As far as I'm aware, never _once_, in ten plus years, did anyone at any of these places ever actually use soft deletion to undelete something.

-The biggest reason for that is that almost always, **data deletion also has non-data side effects**.
+The biggest reason for this is that almost always, **data deletion also has non-data side effects**.
 Calls may have been made to foreign systems to archive records there, objects may have been removed in blob stores, or servers spun down.
 The process can't simply be reversed by setting `NULL` on `deleted_at` -- equivalent undos need to exist for all those other operations too, and they rarely do.

 We had a couple cases at Heroku where an important user deleted an app by accident and wanted to recover it.
 We had soft deletion, and theoretically other delete side effects could've been reversed, but we still made the call not to try because no one had ever done it before, and trying to do it in an emergency was exactly the wrong time to figure it out -- we'd almost certainly get something wrong and leave the user in a bad state.
 Instead, we rolled forward by creating a new app, and helping them copy environment and data from the deleted app to it.
 So even where soft deletion was theoretically most useful, we still didn't use it.